marissarh/marissa-project-proposal/README.md

+# marissa-proof-of-concept

+UPDATE:
+Supplemental Topic Presentation powerpoint created.
+Messaging App is almost done, used Firebase/Firestore.

+App still not working properly, such as signing in using a different Google Account, and sent and received messages share the same css, which needs to be changed, currently trying to figure that out.

+For the final project, I will have to use Mongoose, mongodb, and write tests.

 # marissa-project-proposal

 1. A description of the scenario your project is operating in.

    I will be creating a real-time chat-room application.
 Users will sign in with Google.
 The home screen will show a log-in button, once logged in, the chat-room will display.
 Firebase will collect and store data including userIDs, messages, and timestamp.